Is A Traditional Website Still Effective Website Design?

 A modern website can best be defined by exploring the following attributes:

-- Video: Flash has become a bit of a lame duck in the online space, because now video is the shining star.
+• Video: Flash became a lame duck in the online space due to its hungry need for processor power.
+Now video is the shining star.
 But we’re not talking about your father’s postage stamped sized media player from the nineties.
 With service providers and CDN’s (content delivery networks) providing improved connection speed and playback, properly produced and placed video has captured audiences around the world.
 In fact, more than 1 billion unique users visit YouTube each month, and these users are spending more than 4 billion hours watching videos.
 Live streaming and interactive video is where websites are headed.
 Incorporating video may be the next step in the right direction for your company or you can run the risk of getting left behind.

-- Inbound Marketing Web Design: If you don’t know this term by now, you will certainly be seeing this a lot moving forward.
+• Inbound Marketing Web Design: If you don’t know this term by now, you will certainly be seeing this a lot moving forward.
 Inbound marketing is attracting, converting, closing, and delighting your audience through the sales funnel—transforming them from curious strangers to sales ready leads and ultimately delighted customers.
-This is the now and the future of marketing especially with the help of the following tools:
+Inbound marketing is the now and the future of marketing especially with the help of the following tools:

 When creating content, be empathetic above all else.
 Try to live the lives of your audience.—Rand Fishkin